Maya Maya Great Weekend Getaway Near Manila

 Maya Maya is located in the first class municipality of Nasugbu.
 It is a place I have been very fortunate and privileged to have spent a lot of time therein.
 Luckily I have a few friends that own holiday houses in the Nasugbu area.
 As a result, I have got to experience and explore many parts of the surrounding areas.
 Needless to say, I have developed a special affinity with the place.

 Maya Maya isn’t really geared up for traditional tourism with typical beachside resorts.
-It is renowned more as a weekend getaway spot from Manila.
+It is renowned more like a weekend getaway spot from Metro Manila.
 Private apartments and houses are more typical of the area.
 However, there are a number of developments that have been tabled for the area as the place gains more popularity.
 There are a large number of expats and locals who have holiday houses down and around Maya Maya.
-This is mosty due to its relatively close proximity to Manila.
+This is mostly due to its relatively close proximity to Metro Manila.

 Plenty of places to visit near Maya Maya

 There are a few members only resorts in the Nasugbu region, most notably Club Punta Fuego, which consists of a yacht club, Terrazas De Punta Fuego and also the Maya Maya Yacht Club.
 Most will allow access if you are with a member.
 There is also nearby, and fairly exclusive, Tali Beach.
 This is a housing subdivision with multiple clean beaches to chill out with a few quiet beers and a picnic.
 Unless you know someone with a house there, there aren’t any accommodation options at Tali Beach.

 Alternatively, there are a number of local style resorts around Nasugbu Bay which aren’t as nice as Club Punta Fuego or Terrazas De Punta Fuego, but they are serviceable and more suitable for the budget conscious traveller.